 If you want more, I also recently wrote an epic guide breaking down several of my most successful lead generation tactics that I would recommend checking out.

-When it comes to collecting leads, it’s all about casting a wide net and using tools that will get people to respond to you.
+When it comes to collecting leads, it’s all about casting a wide net and using lead generation tools that will get people to respond to you.
 One tool that’s underutilized, but extremely powerful is an online form.
 Online forms are great for lead generation because they’re simple to set up, fully customizable, and integrate with many third-party apps.

 My favorite lead generation tool is a combo of an online form builder and Callingly.
-When these two tools are integrated, calls will start immediately after a new lead is submitted to your form.
+When these two lead generation tools are integrated, calls will start immediately after a new lead is submitted to your form.
 I love it because your salespeople will automatically get on the phone with incoming leads—it’s efficient and effective!

 Annabel is a Marketing Communications Specialist at JotForm, a popular, easy-to-use online form building tool based in San Francisco.
 Annabel’s marketing role focuses on generating leads for press.